Preserves: Binary Syntax

 default; however, an implementation MAY permit two serializations of

-to yield different binary Repr
+the same Value to yield different binary Reprs.

 Appendix.
 Autodetection of textual or binary syntax

-Every tag byte in a binary Preserves Document
+Every tag byte in a binary Preserves Document falls within the range

-].
+[0x80, 0xBF].
 These bytes, interpreted as UTF-8, are continuation

 bytes, and will never occur as the first byte of a UTF-8 encoding.
 This